 OBJECTIVES OF ASSIGNMENT

-The objective of this assignment is to set up the communication strategy and framework of the project to ensure all the work carried out through the project including information and data collected in the field are captured, documented, analyzed and reported in a results-based and timely manner for the Government Donors, UNDP and internal purposes smoothly and on time.
+The objective of this assignment is to set up the communication strategy and framework of the project to ensure all the work carried out through the project including information and data collected in the field are captured, documented, analyzed and reported in a results-based and timely manner for the Government, Donors, UNDP and internal purposes smoothly and on time.

 It also requires institutionalization and robust adoption of internal and external communications and awareness strategies, Public Relations (PR) activities, the production of external and internal communication and awareness materials, writing for project purposes and coordinating public awareness activities in accordance with the project documents and in collaboration with the project team and stakeholder agencies to ensure all communication strategy is established and awareness campaigns of projects are carried out smoothly and on time.